 On the other hand, Pugs have to be in a certain type of situation.
 For example, they can’t stand too much heat and humidity.

 Another example comes when you are looking for a dog that can be left alone at home for a while.
-A Cockapoo might not like this but he will probably adapt, while a Pug will never really get to grips with being left alone.
+A Cockapoo might not like this, but he will probably adapt, while a Pug will never get to grips with being left alone.

 Suitability for New Owners

-Cockapoos are excellent dogs for new owners who are learning how to deal with a pooch in their family.
-Since they don’t need a huge amount of training or maintenance you can look to learn everything you need to know as you go along.
+Cockapoos are excellent dogs for new owners who are learning to deal with a pooch in their family.
+Since they don’t need a huge amount of training or maintenance, you can look to learn everything you need to know as you go along.
 If you are worried about drool, then a cockapoo won’t drool as much as a pug.

-However, Pugs really benefit from having an experienced owner who knows how to handle them.
-It certainly isn’t impossible for someone to get a Pug as their first ever dog but it would be a fairly difficult way to get started.
+However, Pugs benefit from having an experienced owner who knows how to handle them.
+Someone can get a Pug as their first-ever dog, but it would be a fairly difficult way to get started.

 Suitability for Families with Children

-If you have active kids who love to get out for a bit of rough and tumble then a Cockapoo is going to be far better for them.
-If they are a bit gentler and spend a lot of time indoors then a cute Pug could be perfect.
+If you have active kids who love to get out for a bit of rough and tumble, then a Cockapoo will be far better for them.
+If they are gentler and spend a lot of time indoors, a cute Pug could be perfect.

-By taking your family’s needs and wants into account you can make a smart choice and end up with a dog who becomes a huge part of the family for years to come.
+By considering your family’s needs and wants, you can make a smart choice and end up with a dog who becomes a huge part of the family for years to come.
 Every household is different so take some time to think about what you want before you make any decisions.